nondescryptid/opendoc-state-court-judgments/2019_SGMC_26/report.md

 31     The only issue which remained was whether Syed Abdul Rahman possessed a dishonest intention when he encashed the second cheque and used the monies for his own purposes.
 I accepted the Prosecution’s submission that the factual issue to be decided here is whether Syed Abdul Rahman knew that the second cheque was issued in error and that he was not entitled to retain and encash the cheque for his own use.
 I further accepted Prosecution’s submissions that it is sufficient to prove wilful blindness on the part of Syed Abdul Rahman as the concept of wilful blindness is akin to actual knowledge and both will go towards establishing a dishonest intent.

-32     The Prosecution cited the Court of Appeal decision in _Tan Kiam Peng v Public Prosecutor[\[note: 7\]](#Ftn_7)_ for the general principles to apply when inferring wilful blindness.
+32     The Prosecution cited the Court of Appeal decision in _Tan Kiam Peng v Public Prosecutor[^7]_ for the general principles to apply when inferring wilful blindness.
 The Court of Appeal in determining the issue of the applicable mens rea for the presumption under section 18 of the Misuse of Drugs Act, (Cap 185, 2008 Rev Ed) held:

 _The practical reality, however, is, as Yong CJ put it in Koo Pui Fong, that “\[o\]f course, we would never have the benefit of going into the mind of another person to ascertain his knowledge and in every case, knowledge is a fact that has to be inferred from the circumstances” ((\[103\] supra) at \[14\]; see also the Singapore Court of Appeal decision of Tay Kah Tiang v PP (“Tay Kah Tiang”) at \[34\]).
 Likewise, a finding of wilful blindness is “solely dependent on the relevant inferences to be drawn by the trial judge from all the facts and circumstances of the particular case, giving due weight, where necessary, to the credibility of the witnesses” (per Abdul Malik Ishak J in the Malaysian High Court decision of Public Prosecutor v Tan Kok An at 101; see also per Lord Esher MR in the English Court of Appeal decision of The English and Scottish Mercantile Investment Company, Limited v Brunton at 708 (“Brunton”) (the relevant passage of which is quoted at \[109\] below)).
 Indeed, short of a clear admission (which will, in the nature of things, be extremely rare), inferences drawn from the precise facts and circumstances of the case concerned are the only viable material available to the court in order to ascertain whether or not either actual knowledge or wilful blindness exists.
 It is, at this juncture, important to note, once again, that wilful blindness has always been treated, in law, as the equivalent of actual knowledge_ …